-During the era of reconstruction after the Civil War, many black women began organizing to form clubs and organizations.
-Formed for many reasons, some clubs came into being out of a need for social activism, and some were in response to the exclusion of black Americans from those white-run clubs and organizations that already existed.
+During the era of Reconstruction after the Civil War, many Black women began coordinating to form clubs and organizations.
+Formed for many reasons, these clubs came into being out of a need for social activism, and others were in response to the exclusion of Black Americans from white-run clubs.
 Many focused on mutual aid, community, recreation, education, political advocacy, and public influence.
-They often hosted debates, speakers, dinners, and other public events, creating a platform through which they could promote culture, racial and gender equality, and the uplifting of their fellow black Americans.
-Through these organizations, many woman were able to hold important roles in public life, influencing and affecting change within their communities.
+They often hosted debates, speakers, dinners, and other public events, creating a platform through which they could promote culture, racial and gender equality, and the uplifting of their fellow Black Americans.
+Through these organizations, many women were able to hold important roles in public life, influencing and affecting change within their communities.

 Crispus Attucks Club

-Organized in April of 1890 in memory of Crispus Attucks, who was shot during the Boston Massacre of 1770.
-Dorothy Curtis was a member of the Harrisburg club.
-The York branch is still active today, and was founded in 1931 by Dr. George Bowles and Reverend Orr in order to meet the social and recreational needs of the Black community in York.
+The Crispus Attucks Club was formed in April of 1890 in memory of Crispus Attucks, a Black man shot during the Boston Massacre of 1770.
+Dorothy Curtis was a member of the Harrisburg chapter.
+The York branch is still active today and was founded in 1931 by Dr. George Bowles and Reverend Orr in order to meet the social and recreational needs of the Black community in York.

-Founded by Rev. John E. Price in 1865 , the Garnet Equal Rights League hosted speakers and had lectures open to the public, and fought for equal rights in policies and political thought.
+Founded by Rev. John E. Price in 1865, the Garnet Equal Rights League hosted speakers and held lectures open to the public, fighting for equal rights in policies and political thought.
 A year before their official founding, the league hosted a huge celebratory reception for African-American soldiers fighting in the Civil War, involving other clubs and organizations as well.
 Annie Amos was a part of this organization.

 Image: Harrisburg Patriot, October 1 1867